Noise in Private Housing

 Listen to your neighbours

 Ask your neighbours to let you know if noise levels from your house disturb them.
 You could offer to give them your phone number so that they can send you a message if the noise levels are too loud.
 If they approach you with a complaint or feedback, be polite and responsive.

 Tips for keeping noise levels down

 - Keep the music volume and bass levels down - remember that walls between houses are very thin and sound travels very easily.

 - If you can hear your music from outside your room, so can everyone else.
-Use headphones and be aware of the time when playing your music, computer games etc.
+Use headphones and be aware of the time when playing your music, computer games and the like.

 - Noise in your garden travels beyond the fence and can disturb many more neighbours on your and surrounding streets